tonymullen/TonyMullen-Book/Readme.md

     }, {usePushEach:true});
     ```

-If your form validation is working properly, trying to submit an empty review form will result in an error message as shown in the screenshot below.
-Include a screenshot of this behavior in your own application:

 **Ch 7 Things to change**

 For your own Chapter 7 work, your proximity-based searches should be based on your home or university location.
 This is hard coded into the homelist functionality at this point, so make sure the correct coordinates are used.